OlenaDen/llandudno-art-club/README.md

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

 - __The Contact Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.

-  On the Contact page the users can submit their name and email address; select the classes the users are interested in.
+  On the Contact page the users can submit their name and email address and select the classes in which they are interested.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)